HOME / 2025-26 SEASON / HMONG FUTURES

 MEET THE PLAYWRIGHT

-KATIE KA VANG (she/her) is a Hmong American playwright, screenwriter, and storyteller.
+KATIE KA VANG (she/her) is a HMong American playwright, screenwriter, and storyteller.
 Her work explores the complexity of cultures & communities, diaspora, dis-ease, and transformation.
 Her work includes Six Pack, Again the musical, Fertile Grounds, WTF, and Hmong Bollywood.
 Her work has been developed and presented at East West Players, Mixed Blood Theatre, Wonderlust Productions, Red Eye Theater, Pangea World Theater, Pillsbury House Theatre, Theater Mu, the Jungle Theater, Leviathan Lab, Bushwick Starr, Brown University, the Royal Court Theatre, the Walker Art Center, Civic Ensemble, Out North Art House, and more.
 She has received fellowships from the Center for Cultural Power, the McKnight Foundation, the Playwrights' Center, the Jerome Foundation, NET, Knight Foundation, NPN, MRAC, MSAB, Coalition of Asian American Leaders, and others.
 Katie was also a member of East West Players 21-23 Playwright's Group.
 MFA in playwriting: Brown University. | katiekavang.com

 Meet the Director